oktadev/okta-scim-flask-example/README.md

 # Flask SCIM Server (Configured for use with Okta)
 **NOTE:** This is not meant to be a fully-fledged, IDP-agnostic SCIM server.
 This server was designed specifically to integrate with Okta.

-Please read [How to Build a Flask SCIM Server Configured for Use with Okta][blog-post] to see how this app was created.
+Please read [How to Build a Flask SCIM Server Configured for Use with Okta](https://developer.okta.com/blog/2021/09/01/flask-scim-server) to see how this app was created.

 * [Dependencies](#dependencies)
 * [Getting Started](#getting-started)